FailAcademy/learning/adp-vancouver/_lessons/week-08/01-intro-to-react-native.md

 - Explain how React Native is different from other hybrid mobile application frameworks like Cordova.
 - Explore strategies for organizing React Native projects.
 - Use React Native's basic mobile UI components such as `<View>`, `<Text>`, `<TextInput>`, `<Image>`, `<TouchableOpacity>`, and `<TouchableHighlight>` in an application.
-- Use the built-in `<ListView>` UI component to display vertical scrolling lists of dynamic data in a React Native application.
+- Use the built-in list view UI components to display vertical scrolling lists of dynamic data in a React Native application.
-- Populate a `<ListView>` component with data fetched from third-party API.
+- Populate a `<FlatList>` component with data fetched from third-party API.
 - Explore the smaller subset of CSS permitted by React Native, and add styles to components with `Stylesheet.Create` and inline styles.
 - Use React Native's debugging tools to troubleshoot application errors.